 ake Michigan is the sole source of drinking water for the Village of Oak Park.
-Water arrives pretreated via pipelines from the City of Chicago's Jardine Water Purification Plant, which is the largest water treatment plant in the world.
-Water received from Chicago is stored in four underground reservoirs that can hold 12.5 million gallons.
+Water arrives pretreated from pipelines via the City of Chicago's two water treatment plants.
+Water from Chicago is stored by Oak Park in four underground reservoirs that can hold a combined 12.5 million gallons.
 The water in the reservoirs remains in constant motion to maintain freshness.
-Only a small amount of chlorine needs to be added before pumping the water into the Village's system of 105 miles of water mains.
-To ensure purity, water samples are routinely gathered throughout the water system, from the source, right to your home.
-A state-certified lab tests the samples using equipment that can measure substances down to one part in one billion!
+Only a small amount of chlorine is added before pumping into the Village's system of 105 miles of water mains.
+To ensure purity, water samples are routinely gathered throughout the water system, from the source to your home.
+A state-certified lab tests the samples using equipment that can measure substances down to one part in a billion.

-Oak Park began receiving drinking water from Lake Michigan via the City of Chicago in 1912.
-About 400,000 gallons of water were pumped each day for the Village's 20,000 residents.
-Today, an average of 5 million gallons per day is pumped to Oak Park's 52,000 residents.
-The rate for water in 1912 was about \$0.07 per 1000 gallons of water.
-Today, Oak Park's water rate is \$8.37 per 1000 gallons.
+Oak Park began receiving drinking water from Lake Michigan via the City of Chicago in 1912, when about 400,000 gallons of water were pumped each day for the Village's 20,000 residents.
+Today, an average of five million gallons per day is pumped to Oak Park's 52,000 residents.
+The rate for water in 1912 was about seven cents per 1000 gallons of water.
+Today, Oak Park's water rate is \$9.52 per 1,000 gallons.
 Oak Park must continually adjust water rates in response to rate changes imposed by the City of Chicago and to maintain the Village's water distribution system.